kiet8112006/olist-data-analysis/README.md

 The query returned **0 rows**, which means no `customer_id` values appear more than once.

 Conclusion:

-The `customer_id` column is unique across the dataset and can safely be used as the **primary key** for identifying individual customer order records.
+The `customer_id` column is unique across the dataset and can safely be used as the primary key of the customers table
 #### Customer Unique ID Analysis

 To understand customer purchasing behavior, the number of orders associated with each `customer_unique_id` was analyzed.